-Prior to allocation of any Federal preparedness awards in FFY 2019, sub-recipients must ensure and maintain adoption and implementation of NIMS.
+Prior to allocation of any Federal preparedness awards in FFY 2020, sub-recipients must ensure and maintain adoption and implementation of NIMS.
 NIMS uses a systematic approach to integrate the best existing processes and methods into a unified national framework for incident management.
 Incident management refers to how incidents are managed across all homeland security activities, including prevention, protection, response, mitigation, and recovery.
 Additional information can be found at http://fema.gov/nims-doctrine-supporting-guides-tools.
-Applicants will be required to certify that they are NIMS compliant during the application process.